 In conclusion, a Business Valuation expert will determine a relative weight to be assigned to each of the various methods used or they may decide that the value should be derived from a single method.
 One or more approaches may not be relevant to the particular situation.
 Typically, the rationale will be included for the selection of weighting of the method or methods used in reaching the final value.

-Depend on American Fortune for “How to Value a Company“.
+Depend on American Fortune for counsel on proper Business Valuation Approaches.
 We have valued businesses in the following locations: Columbus Ohio, Atlanta Georgia, Lexington Kentucky, Bowling Green Kentucky, Nashville Tennessee, Memphis Tennessee, Cincinnati Ohio, Dayton Ohio, Toledo Ohio, Los Angeles, Cleveland Ohio, Pittsburgh Pennsylvania, Baltimore, Maryland, Indianapolis Indiana, Chicago Illinois, Detroit Michigan, Flint Michigan, Tampa Florida, St. Louis Missouri, Kansas City Kansas, Des Moines Iowa, Minneapolis Minnesota, Louisville Kentucky, Oklahoma City, Oklahoma, Dallas Texas, Fort Worth Texas, Denver Colorado, San Francisco California, Salt Lake City Utah, Phoenix Arizona, Lexington Kentucky, Los Angeles California, San Diego California.